 In May 2003, the Company adopted an unfunded nonqualified Supplemental Executive Retirement Plan (the "SERP") for named executives.
 The SERP was amended effective January 1, 2007 from a defined benefit plan to a defined contribution plan.
 The amended plan is non-contributory.
-Through June 2010, the Company credited each participant's account with a contribution of 7% of compensation (generally, base pay plus incentive pay), and 5% of a participant's compensation in excess of IRS or ERISA limitations on compensation under the 401(k) plan.
 During June 2010, the Company curtailed future participation in the Company's SERP.
 Current participants may remain in the SERP and will continue to earn returns (either gains or losses) on invested balances, but the Company will make no further contributions to the SERP and no new participants will be eligible to join the SERP.
 As a result of the curtailment, the Company recognized a curtailment loss of \$666 thousand, consisting of actuarial losses previously recorded in other comprehensive income.

-The Company contributed \$67,000 and \$122,000 to the participants' accounts under the SERP during 2010 and 2009, respectively.
-At December 31, 2011 and 2010, the total liability due to participants in the SERP was \$2.2 million and \$2.3 million, respectively.
+The Company contributed \$67 thousand to the participants' accounts under the SERP during 2010.
+During the first quarter of 2012, the Company distributed \$402 thousand in connection with a payout from the plan to a participant.
+At December 31, 2012 and 2011, the total liability due to participants in the SERP was \$2.1 million and \$2.2 million, respectively.